hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

   * [Load manually input data][24] - Once you turned on Netcat in your terminal, just type whatever text in that terminal, spark streaming will process that.
 * With Cliet Streaming
   * [How to use socket to listen to client's streaming and process it][25]
+* `ssc.awaitTermination` vs `ssc.stop`
+  * Using `ssc.stop`, the sleeping time decides when to stop the streaming.
+Too early you may not process all the data; too late, you will get empty output after processing all the data.
+  * Using `ssc.awaitTermination` will keep running until you terminate the program.
+Spark doesn't know when to stop the program even after all the data has been processed.

 ## Current Spark Limitations
 * After running streaming, original RDD or dataframe will become None.
+Also after spark context stopped after streaming, you need to re-create a spark context.
+So it's almost to run-run the code.
 * Spark dataframe is not iterable, you need to iterate rdd, `df.rdd.collect()` is iterable

 [1]:https://courses.cs.sfu.ca/2016fa-cmpt-732-g5/pages/RunningSpark